Online Schools in & New Brunswick

 Because of the emphasis on growth in these areas, students attending universities in New Brunswick, Canada, may want to consider studying for an occupation in one these priority areas.

 Beyond simply focusing on key sectors, the New Brunswick government has also made it a goal to attract and retain top talent.
 To that end, it hopes to increase the availability of high-paying and full-time positions in the province.
 This commitment to job growth may make New Brunswick not only a good place to study, but to live and work, too.

 Universities in New Brunswick

 Despite being a small province, New Brunswick is home to a number of postsecondary institutions.
-There are public and private universities that confer degrees, as well as colleges offering diplomas and certificates in a variety of fields.
+There are public and private universities that offer degree programs, as well as colleges offering diploma and certificate programs in a variety of fields.

 The province's universities include the following public chartered schools.

 - St. Thomas University

 - Universite de Moncton